-Misclassification bias results from a rearrangement of the study individuals into incorrect categories because of errors in classifying exposure, outcome, or both.
+Misclassification bias results from a rearrangement of the study individuals into incorrect categories because of errors in classifying exposure, outcome or both.
 Non-compliance with an assigned treatment in a clinical trial can also produce misclassification bias, because the subject was not actually receiving the treatment specified.
 With categorical measures of exposure, outcome, or other covariates, especially dichotomous measures (ie exposed or not, diseased or not), the errors of classification can be described in terms of sensitivity and specificity as shown in Chapter 5.
-Here sensitivity (Se) for a given event (eg exposed) is the probability that an individual with the event will be classified as having the event.
+Here, sensitivity (Se) for a given event (eg exposed) is the probability that an individual with the event will be classified as having the event.
 Specificity (Sp) is the probability that an individual without the event (ie not exposed) will be classified as being without the event.
-For example, in an early Swedish study, a positive association between folic acid use and twinning was reported.
-Invitro fertilisation (IVF) could be a strong confounder as it is associated with the use of folic acid and twinning, and this could lead to a positive association between folic acid and twinning.
-Although the authors controlled for IVF, the fact of IVF was estimated using a surrogate variable with 40% misclassification.
-In the absence of knowledge on the true effect of folic acid on twinning, Berry et al (2005) used actual data from Swedish registries on IVF and determined that even a 5% misclassification of IVF would bias the true effect of folic acid; hence the need for preventing, and/or correcting for, misclassification.
-Buonaccorsi et al (2011) have investigated the impact of misclassification on tests for trend in the exposure-disease association with emphasis on case-control studies.
-Egleston et al (2011) have investigated the effects of misclassification resulting from 'fatigue' in surveys (question order effect); the effects differ by model type (linear vs logistic) and are not intuitive.